-16.3 Employees must use the “Floating Holiday” within the calendar year it is granted.
+16.3 Employees must use the “Floating Holiday” within the calendar year it is granted, and is not subject to cash our ot eligible for any mandatory payout regardless of reason.
 Every effort will be made to approve an employee's request for a "Floating Holiday" off providing sufficient notice is given.

 ARTICLE 17. – HOURS OF WORK-